The Importance of the Chagos Archipelago for Seabirds

 Project Overview

 One possible way to help conserve these important species is to create large Marine Protected Areas (MPAs).
 However, for these to be effective they must include the areas which are most commonly used by the birds for breeding and foraging – which for many MPAs is still unknown or at least uncertain.
-The purpose of our work is to identify which areas are important to seabirds which breed in BIOT and whether these areas are included in the extent of the MPA.
+The purpose of our work is to identify which areas are important to seabirds which breed in Chagos and whether these areas are included in the extent of the MPA.

 Red Footed Boobies can spend days out at sea foraging for food to feed their chicks.
 Finding out where they go to will help us work out how effective the MPA is at protecting these important birds.